 Another thing to consider is that even though ASUS continues to do a pretty good job of keeping the RT-AC68U relevant despite its age, there’s no getting around the fact that it’s getting old.
 This particularly hits home with the advent of Wi-Fi 6, the next set of Wi-Fi standards which allows router manufacturers to, amongst many things, offer even better speeds (which you could say doesn’t matter that much when it’s not going to help at all to fix the prehistoric internet speeds we have on the NBN, when it's working at all *sad trombone noises*).

 You should also know that if you had grand plans to mount your new RT-AC68U to the wall, you’re going to have a bad time because there’s no easy way to do that.
 If you think it stands too tall and you want to sit it on its back, you won’t have any luck either as it’ll then be sitting on its own cables.
 If you really want to mount it to the wall, consider a wall mount like this.

-While reliability and longevity of the RT-AC68U are mostly positive, there are a very small number of instances where some complain that the router runs hot to the touch, which isn’t good for the longevity of any piece of electronics.
-Someone even cooked up an aftermarket cooling solution on Amazon, but it’s questionable whether it’s truly needed when countless customers have been continuously been using theirs since 2013 without issues.
+While the reliability and longevity of the RT-AC68U are mostly positive, there are a very small number of instances where some complain that the router runs hot to the touch, which isn’t good for the longevity of any piece of electronics.
+Someone even cooked up an aftermarket cooling solution on Amazon, but it’s questionable whether it’s truly needed when countless customers have been continuously using theirs since 2013 without issues.

 The Bottom Line